The Estranged Husband Of Missing Mother Of Five Jennifer Dulos Is Legally Going After Her 85-Year-Old Mother

 It would be unlikely for Fotis to regain full custody of the children at this time, as he is still being treated as a primary suspect in this matter as Jennifer remains missing.

-While Jennifer’s family and friends remain hopeful that she will return home safely some day, this appears less and less likely.
+While Jennifer’s family and friends remain hopeful that she will return home safely someday, this appears less and less likely.
 On the night that she disappeared, her blood was found splattered on her garage floor.
 If she did survive the apparent attack, it would be with grave injuries.